OneWeekGraphQL/OneWeekGraphQL-Final/chapter-11/README.md

 ## Sending mutation from our client

 We can now decrease cart item's by going to [http://localhost:3000/api](http://localhost:3000/api) and fire up the mutation from GraphiQL.
-Feel free to press Cmd + Enter many times, like a madperson, just to verify the quantity never goes below zero, which would be too abstract anyway.
+Feel free to press <kbd>CMD</kbd> + <kbd>Enter</kbd> many times, like a madperson, just to verify the quantity never goes below zero, which would be too abstract anyway.

 ```graphql
 mutation decreaseCartItem {